HomeSmall BusinessWhen Algorithms Attack: Small Businesses Getting Lost Online

 The Strategy:

-1. Hyper-local content development – Creating content specifically about local authors, local literary history, and community literary events
+1. Hyper-local content development – Creating content about local authors, local literary history, and community literary events

 3. Directory and platform diversificationListing the business in multiple specialised directories, including business directories and literary-specific platforms